bruab/bruab.github.io/_posts/we-dont-know-shit/2022-11-09-we-dont-know-shit-about-coffee.md

 Don't rely on scientific studies to decide whether or not to drink coffee.

-Just try to synthesize all these discrete studies, with their varying levels of credibility (and occasional refutations), into a go / no-go decision.
+There's no way to synthesize all these discrete studies, with their varying levels of credibility (and occasional refutations), into a go / no-go decision.

-You can't.
-Or you _can_, but you can't know if you've done it correctly.

 In fact, this type of data isn't useful for making health decisions at all.